aaronkyle/social-development/README.md

 For those reading [via GitHub](https://github.com/aaronkyle/social-development), the repository structure will be apparent.

 Thanks for visiting.
-Please help to improve me!
+Please let me know how this site can be improved!